Last Updated on February 11, 2023 by Pamela

-Sandwiched between the old port and another of Montréal’s emerging neighbourhoods, Griffintown, La Bête à Pain is an ideal stop between the two no matter what time of day it is.
+Sandwiched between the old port and another of Montreal’s emerging neighbourhoods, Griffintown, La Bête à Pain is an ideal stop between the two no matter what time of day it is.

 Take your time ogling the stunning herringbone floors, tiled counters, and a giant wall of colourfully painted shutters fitted together like Tetris blocks.
 The café shares its refurbished warehouse with a high-end furniture shop, a florist, and an audio equipment store.

-They’ve got breakfast, lunch, and afternoon grazing menus.
-If it’s early they’ve got coffee from a local roaster Barista, and if it’s late they’ve got wine, beer, and cider to go with your plate.
+They’ve got breakfast, lunch and afternoon grazing menus.
+If it’s early they’ve got coffee from local roaster Barista, and if it’s late they’ve got wine, beer, and cider to go with your plate.
 I’d recommend any and all of the sandwiches as they’re made with the café’s freshly baked bread.